 The Police Executive Programme is distinct from the M.St. in Applied Criminology, Penology and Management course, which is designed for probation, prison and judicial practitioners.
-However, there are many occasions where the participants in the two courses meet, providing opportunities for interaction between professionals working in different part of the criminal justice system.
-Students on the courses also benefit from the state-of-the-art equipment and facilities in our modern building, the Radzinowicz Library of Criminology which houses one of the world's leading research collections on crime and criminology, and the opportunity to study in one of the world's foremost universities, surrounded by nearly eight hundred years of history.
+However, there are many occasions where the participants in the two courses meet, providing opportunities for interaction between professionals working in different parts of the criminal justice system.
+Students on both courses benefit from state-of-the-art equipment and facilities in our modern building, they also have access to the Radzinowicz Library of Criminology which houses one of the world's leading research collections on crime and criminology, and the opportunity to study in one of the world's foremost universities, surrounded by nearly eight hundred years of history.

-If you are interested in studying in our Police Executive Programme, please browse our web pages for further information.
+If you are interested in our Police Executive Programme, please browse the web pages for further information.
 The aims of the courses, eligibility requirements and other useful information can be found on our Course Overview section.
-The Course Structure page provides an outline of the courses and their content.
+The Course Structure page provides an outline of the course and their content.
 Information about staff, dates and fees can be found on the Course Details page.
 The Enquiries & Applications page has advice on the application process, on funding and how to obtain further information.